 I use sweet potatoes at home all the time, though mostly as a side dish or as a garnish.
 A simple no fuss preparation, like oven roasted sweet potatoes or wedges, seasoned with rosemary and sea salt are few of our favourites!

 But lately, we have been trying to reduce our meat intake and incorporate more vegetables, lentils, beans and the likes, be it in our daily meals or when entertaining at home.
-I must admit, even with me being a chef, it is challenging getting creative with vegetarian meal ideas.

 So how did the dish turn out?